-In the stunning light-filled centre gallery of Sirius Arts Centre, behind two layers of liner paper and twenty years of white emulsion, lies a very well-kept secret.
+In the stunning light-filled centre gallery of Sirius Arts Centre in Cobh, County Cork, behind two layers of liner paper and twenty years of white emulsion, lies a very well-kept secret.

 One, Here, Now is a nine-part series of spectacular floor-to-ceiling wall paintings by the eminent New York-based Irish artist Brian O’Doherty (formerly known as Patrick Ireland), that were made over twenty years ago and subsequently covered up and almost forgotten about, until now.

-This highly ambitious project proposes to restore these wonderful murals and display them for a year.
+This highly ambitious project will restore these wonderful murals and display them for a year.
 The project will be marked by a year-long series of specially commissioned artworks, music compositions, performances and talks to celebrate, re-interrogate and most importantly, preserve these important Irish works for future generations.

 The original installation in Cobh, facilitated and curated by Peter Murray; founder of Sirius Arts Centre and former Director of the Crawford Gallery was, in 1996, a seminal moment for Irish art.
 Now it marks over fifty years of the artist’s interest in the ancient Irish Ogham alphabet.
 It pays tribute to the Irish language and it monumentalises Irish heritage, over one hundred years after the proclamation of the Republic.

 The preservation project also coincides with Brian O’Doherty’s 90th birthday and the 30th anniversary of the opening of the Sirius Arts Centre.
 It proposes to renew this outstanding work of Brian O’Doherty in a seemingly hidden, but magnificent setting on the sea, and on the edge of Europe.
-Commissioned projects throughout the year will include, among others, works by visual artists Brendan Early, Ailbhe Ní Bhriain, Dan Graham, Mary-Ruth Walsh, Karl Burke and Kevin Atherton, compositions by Ann Cleare and Peter Broderick, and two new dance pieces by choreographer Liz Roche in collaboration with composer Linda Buckley for Sirius Arts Centre and the Cork Opera House.
-Associated talks and events will take place at the Crawford Art Gallery, CIT Crawford College of Art & Design and associated events will take place at the Glucksman UCC and the Everyman Theatre, Cork.
+Commissioned projects and partnerships throughout the year will include, among others, works by visual artists Brendan Earley, Ailbhe Ní Bhriain, Dan Graham, Mary-Ruth Walsh, Karl Burke and Kevin Atherton, compositions by Ann Cleare and Peter Broderick, and two new dance works by the internationally renowned Liz Roche Company in collaboration with composer Linda Buckley for Sirius Arts Centre and the Cork Opera House.
+Events with our partners will take place at the Crawford Art Gallery, CIT Crawford College of Art & Design and associated events will take place at the Glucksman UCC and the Everyman Theatre, Cork.

 ABOUT BRIAN O’DOHERTY